Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 You can get my tips and tricks for decorating with inexpensive grocery store flowers HERE!

 Almost every space in our home has some kind of faux or fresh greenery.
-I love how it brings so much life to a space and helps make it feel especially fresh for spring.
+I love how it brings so much life to even a small space and helps make it feel especially fresh for spring.
 At the same time, adding greenery also brings in soft lines to add some whimsy and movement to solid furniture and accessories.

 You can shop my favorite kitchen decor and accessories HERE on my Amazon Storefront!